atomicwhale/obol-guides/updating-dashboard.md

+(This is a draft guide only.
+It is missing many details, souse it at your own risk)

 ## 1. Add a new datasource
 Add the CDVN's Prometheus container to the monitoring docker network (if CDVN and monitoring stack are on the same machine)
 If the monitoring stack is on a nexternal machine, then think about port mapping (firewall it) or a tunnel (e.g. traefik)